core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 As discussed below, Group OSCORE addresses a number of security attacks mentioned in {{Section 11 of RFC7252}}, with particular reference to their execution over IP multicast.

-* Since Group OSCORE provides end-to-end confidentiality and integrity of request/response messages, proxies in multicast settings cannot break message protection, and thus cannot act as man-in-the-middle beyond their legitimate duties (see {{Section 11.2 of RFC7252}}).
+* Since Group OSCORE provides end-to-end confidentiality and integrity of request/response messages, proxies capable of group communication cannot break message protection, and thus cannot act as man-in-the-middle beyond their legitimate duties (see {{Section 11.2 of RFC7252}}).
 In fact, intermediaries such as proxies are not assumed to have access to the OSCORE Security Context used by group members.
 Also, with the notable addition of countersignatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see {{Sections 8.1 and 8.3 of I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.

 * Group OSCORE limits the feasibility and impact of amplification attacks, see {{ssec-amplification}} of this document and {{Section 11.3 of RFC7252}}.